 The We Are Still In initiative has grown to include thousands of members and remains a force for positive change in spite of the federal administration’s withdrawal from the Paris Accord.
 The full story is here.

-Greenhouse gas emissions in 2019 were 13,795 tons of carbon dioxide equivalents.
-This represents a slight decrease over 2018, following several years of emissions increases.
+Greenhouse gas emissions in 2020 were 10,752 tons of carbon dioxide equivalents.
+This represents a 22% decrease over 2019, however it is almost entirely due to restricted activity on campus during the COVID-19 pandemic response.
 Details are in the Updates below.

 Complete 2019 Update